-One way around this protectionism is the creation of strategic partnerships between est international suitors that will be able to conthe Chinese market, Mayer Brown JSM parttheir association in the relatively liberalised enclave of Hong Kong.
+One way around this protectionism is the creation of strategic partnerships between international and local firms.
+To gain access to the Chinese market, Mayer Brown JSM partnered with Jingtian & Gongcheng by basing their association in the relatively liberalised enclave of Hong Kong.
 The firms will operate as separate entities but with joint legal teams and shared office space.

 According to Elaine Lo, Asia chair and senior partner at Mayer Brown JSM, the association is more than a "best friends" arrangement.
-But it stops short of a merger, which is considered impractical because of the firms' management structures, profit pools and the different business models between western and Chinese
+But it stops short of a merger, which is considered impractical because of the firms' management structures, profit pools and the different business models between western and Chinese firms

-Such partnerships are relatively rare in China, in part because of regulatory hurdles, will work with a range of US and UK firms," says Tony Williams at London-based legal manage-
+Such partnerships are relatively rare in China, in part because of regulatory hurdles, but also thanks to the strategic interests of elite Chinese law firms.
+"Some of the leading firms will work with a range of US and UK firms," says Tony Williams at London-based legal management consultancy Jomati, "so they won't necessarily want to go exclusive because they don't want to rule out working with everybody else."

-Consequently, elite Chinese firms are likely to enter into partnerships with only the very largnect them to a global pool of clients.
-Baker & McKenzie and FenXun last year formed the first
+Consequently, elite Chinese firms are likely to enter into partnerships with only the very largest international suitors that will be able to connect them to a global pool of clients.
+Baker & McKenzie and FenXun last year formed the first joint operation between an international and

 Chinese firm based on the mainland.
-This was is to tap the potential of the neighbouring marmade possible by the Shanghai free-trade zone initiative of 2013.
+This was made possible by the Shanghai free-trade zone initiative of 2013.